Human-like Object Grouping in Self-supervised Vision Transformers: Conclusion

 Classical theories of perceptual grouping have long emphasized the role of feature similarity in binding image regions into coherent objects, from Gestalt principles to association fields and lateral connectivity in visual cortex \cite{field1993contour, roelfsema2023solving}.
 Our results show that self-supervised vision Transformers implicitly instantiate a similar computational principle: patches belonging to the same object develop highly similar feature representations, and the strength of this object-centric structure predicts how readily humans group those regions.
 The same-object advantage and distance effects we observe in human reaction times are captured by these models, suggesting that the patch-level similarity structure learned through self-supervised training reflects key aspects of how the visual system organizes scenes into objects.
 This emergent alignment between self-supervised training objectives and human object perception supports the view that these objectives better approximate the organizational principles of perception than supervised classification.
 A gap nonetheless remains between the best-performing model and the human noise ceiling, leaving room for future models to close this distance.

 Our findings also offer guidance on model design.
-The consistent advantage of DINO-trained models over supervised counterparts with identical architectures demonstrates that the training objective matters more than architecture alone for object-centric representations.
+The consistent advantage of DINO-trained models over supervised counterparts with identical architectures demonstrates that the training objective is a major factor beyond architecture alone for object-centric representations.
 At the same time, the strong performance of DINOv3 ConvNext B relative to its supervised convolutional counterparts shows that convolutional architectures can also instantiate similar representations.
 However, the greater responsiveness of Transformer models to Gram matrix alignment suggests that the self-attention mechanism provides a particularly natural substrate for encoding pairwise patch relationships.
 It is worth noting that perfect object-centricity is not necessarily the goal: representations entirely organized around object boundaries would resemble semantic segmentation maps, losing the fine-grained feature structure that supports other visual tasks.
 The most behaviorally aligned models may therefore be those that strike an optimal balance between object-level organization and feature sensitivity.

 The effect of Gram matrix alignment offers the most mechanistically informative finding of our work.
-By fine-tuning supervised models to match the pairwise feature correlation structure of DINOv3 ViT B while maintaining ImageNet classification performance, we demonstrate that Gram matrix structure is not merely a byproduct of good representations but an active contributor to object-centricity and behavioral alignment.
+By fine-tuning supervised models to match the pairwise feature correlation structure of DINOv3 ViT B while maintaining ImageNet classification performance, we demonstrate that Gram matrix structure contributes to object-centricity and behavioral alignment.
 This finding converges with the design of DINOv3 itself, where Gram matrix anchoring was introduced as an explicit training signal to preserve and enhance the dense feature quality of the model \cite{simeoni2025dinov3}.
-The fact that an independent behavioral analysis arrives at the same conclusion provides strong evidence that feature correlation across patches is a fundamental organizing principle of human-like visual representations.
+These results show that feature correlation across patches plays an important role in human-like visual representations.
 Together, these findings suggest that the path toward more perceptually aligned vision models lies not in scaling classification objectives, but in explicitly shaping the similarity structure of learned representations to reflect the object-level organization of natural scenes.